GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 1. To have a `.travis.yml` file in the root directory
 2. To trigger a build by doing a regular old git push

-The `lighthouse-ci-starter` repo already has a `.travis.yml` YAML file:
+The `lighthouse-bot-starter` repo already has a `.travis.yml` YAML file:

 <pre class="prettyprint">
 language: node_js